FAQ about accessibility

 Prefereably the documents should be converted to pages in Canvas instead of files to download, if possible.
 Feel free to use the inbuilt calendar for schedules, or structure the modules chronologically instead of uploading a seperate file for the schedule.

-Most pdf-documents are text and images that can be converted to a Canvas page, but for documents that must stay as a pdf Adobe Acrobat Pro has a tutorial on their accessibility features (external page) .
+Most PDF-documents are text and images that can be converted to a Canvas page, but for documents that must stay as a PDF read Adobe Acrobat Pro accessibility tutorial (helpx.adobe.com) .

-For PowerPoints, look through WebAIM's guide to PowerPoint (external page) .
+For PowerPoints, look through WebAIM's guide to PowerPoint (webaim.org) .

 In general it's possible to google the document type with "accessability" after it to find relevant guides to accessibility, and if you're publishing documents you didn't create yourself you can always contact the publisher and ask if they have an accessible version.